 What Is an Engagement Letter When It Comes to The Audit Process?

 As we mentioned before, an engagement letter is a contract between a client and a service provider.
 The letter effectively acts as a condensed contract outlining the obligations to perform and the money to be paid.
-Services companies offering tax, audit, financial, consulting, and legal help frequently need engagement letters.
+Services companies offering tax returns, audit, financial, consulting, and legal help frequently need engagement letters.

 Before it is deemed to be a binding contract, an engagement letter must be signed by authorized representatives of both parties.
 Given that this letter is regarded as a contract, it must specify both parties’ obligations.